eduardoboucas/staticman/README.md

 http://your-staticman-url/v1/connect/{GitHub username}/{GitHub repository}
 ```

+## Running on Docker

+With Docker it is easy to run Staticman on any environment without downloading, configuring or installing anything
+manually on your host other than Docker and Docker Compose.

+First, you need to install [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/) and you are ready to go.

+### Production

+In production mode the project source is imported and dependencies installed to the container.

+To start the service:
+`docker-compose up`

+### Development

+In development mode the source code is mounted from the host.
+You can see any changes you made in the sources by simply restarting the container.

+If you have not done before, to install `npm` dependencies run:
+`docker-compose -f docker-compose.development.yml run staticman npm install`

+To start the service:
+`docker-compose -f docker-compose.development.yml up`

 ## Adding an entry

 Entries are added via `POST` to the `entry` endpoint.
 An entry is made up of two objects: